top-comengineer/wcvendors/readme.txt

 = What version of WooCommerce do you support ? =

-Woocommerce 2.3 or above is supported.
+The latest version of WooCommerce.
+We don't provide support for old versions of WooCommerce.
+Whatever version is current, WC Vendors will work with.
+If you have an old version of WooCommerce, this probably will work still, but we won't guarantee it. :-)

 = What version of php has been tested ? =

-PHP 5.4 has been tested.
+PHP 5.4 and above is required.
+Tested all the way to the latest PHP 7!

 = Where do I get help ? =

-You can post a support question on the support tab, however you'll get more help over at our community forums (http://www.wcvendors.com)
+You can post a support question on the support tab, however you'll get more help over at our community forums - https://www.wcvendors.com/help/

+Also be sure to visit our KnowledgeBase at https://www.wcvendors.com/kb/

 == Screenshots ==